nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: What if PlanPerfect opens off-screen after moving it to a secondary monitor?
 **A**: If this happens, delete the `preferences.json` file in the PlanPerfect folder and restart the app to reset the screen position.

+**Q**: What if my contact or wedding name contains symbols such as @, (, ) and /?
+**A**: PlanPerfect currently only supports alphanumeric contact and wedding names.
+We understand that there are names containing these characters, and plan to include support for these characters in a future release.

 <br><br/>